MSzturc/shrinkwrap-deltaspike/Readme.md

                 .addClass(ObjectUnderTest.class);
     }

-Using only Arquillian & Shrinkwrap with Maven resolver you have to write the following deployment descriptor:
+Without this library using only Arquillian and Shrinkwrap with Maven resolver you have to write the following deployment descriptor to pack the same deployable:

 	@Deployment
     public static Archive<?> createArchive() throws Exception {